 This ambient air is taken in using large fans.
 And, in most climates, the air must be chilled or treated before being blown across the product using large horsepower fans.
 The air leaving the fluid bed is then discharged through an emissions stack.
 Both the chilling process and the circulating fans have high energy requirements.

 The challenge with using air to directly cool bulk solids is the large quantity of air required by fluid beds and the expense involved in processing and cleaning that air.
 Below is an energy comparison between a fluid bed and the plate-based heat exchangers used by Solex

 Fluid beds produce high amounts of emissions.
 Using air to cool bulk solids is a “once-through” proposition.
 Air is taken in, chilled and passed across the product.
 It then must then be disposed of through a stack.
 The large quantity of air required for this type of direct cooling results in a large quantity of dust and emissions.
 Permits for stacks are becoming more difficult to acquire, and, with ever-tighter pollution controls, emissions must be cleaned and scrubbed before being dumped into the atmosphere.
 Associated costs are high.

-With Solex indirect cooling, the water is re-used repeatedly by being recycled in a closed loop system.
+With Solex indirect cooling, the water is re-used repeatedly by being recycled in a closed-loop system.
 The cooling media does not come into direct contact with the product, so no dust or emissions are created.
 This eliminates the need for pollution control equipment and makes tight emission limits easier to meet.

-Since ambient air comes into direct contact with the product as the cooling medium, the temperature and saturation point of the air must both be considered to avoid process issues.
+In fluid beds, since ambient air comes into direct contact with the product as the cooling medium, the temperature and saturation point of the air must both be considered to avoid process issues.
 In many climates, the temperature of the ambient air is higher than that required to achieve cooling, which means the air must be cooled prior to use.

 Return to Articles